 That's it!
 You can now send the saved screenshot via e-mail to your IT-support guy.

-Windows 7 and 8 have an advanced screenshot tool called the Snipping Tool.
+Windows 7 and newer have an advanced screenshot tool called the Snipping Tool.
 This allows specifying the exact portion of a screen to capture, plus emailing the screenshot right away.

 To run the program in Windows 7, open Start menu and type "snipping" into Search Box.

-In Windows 8, open Start screen and type a part of "snipping" right away - this opens app search automatically.
+In Windows 8 and 8.1, open Start screen and type a part of "snipping" right away - this opens search automatically.
 Alternatively, use keyboard shortcut Windows Key+Q.

 Click Snipping Tool in the results.